AI Mark IV radar: Serrate

 Homing on the enemy's broadcasts meant that there was no accurate way to calculate the range to the target; radar ranging measurements are based on timing the delay between broadcast and reception, and there was no way to know when the enemy's signal was originally broadcast.
 This meant that the homing device could only be used for the initial tracking, and the final approach would have to be carried out by radar.
 The extra range of the Mk.
 VIII was not required in this role as Serrate would bring the fighter within easy tracking range, and the loss of a Mk.
 IV would not reveal the secret of the magnetron to the Germans.
 For this reason, the Mk.
-IV was considered superior to the newer radars for this role, in spite of any technical advantages of the newer designs.
+IV was considered superior to the newer radars for this role, despite any technical advantages of the newer designs.

 Serrate was first fitted to Beaufighter Mk.
 VIF aircraft of No. 141 Squadron RAF in June 1943.
-They began operations using Serrate on the night of 14 June, and by 7 September had claimed 14 German fighters shot down, for 3 losses.
-The squadron was later handed to No. 100 Group RAF, who handled special operations within Bomber Command including jamming and similar efforts.
-In spite of their successes, it was clear that the Beaufighter lacked the speed needed to catch the German aircraft, and Mosquitoes began to replace them late in 1943.
+They began operations using Serrate on the night of 14 June, and by 7 September had claimed 14 German fighters shot down for 3 losses.
+The squadron was later handed to No. 100 Group RAF, who handled special operations within Bomber Command, including jamming and similar efforts.
+Despite their successes, it was clear that the Beaufighter lacked the speed needed to catch the German aircraft and Mosquitoes began to replace them late in 1943.

 The Germans became aware of their losses to night fighters, and began a rush program to introduce a new radar operating on different frequencies.
-This led to the lower-VHF band FuG 220 Lichtenstein SN-2, which began to reach operational units in small numbers between August and October 1943, with about 50 units in use by November.
-In February 1944, No. 80 Sqn noticed a marked decrease in FuG 202 transmissions.
+This led to the lower-VHF band FuG 220 Lichtenstein SN-2, which began to reach operational units in small numbers between August and October 1943, with about fifty in use by November.
+In February 1944, 80 Squadron noticed a marked decrease in FuG 202 transmissions.
 By this time the Germans had produced 200 SN-2 sets, and this had reached 1,000 by May.
 This set deliberately selected a frequency close to that of their ground-based Freya radar sets, in the hopes that these sources would swamp any wide-band receiver set used on RAF aircraft.
-Early Serrate units were effectively useless by June 1944, and their replacements were never as successful.
+Early Serrate units were useless by June 1944, and their replacements were never as successful.